|

 The power of atmospheric pressure

 The atmospheric pressure is high: about 1.033 kg/cm2 (normal air at sea level), and is created by the earth's gravity.
-On a steel plate of 1 x 1 meter is 10330 kg of pressure!
+On a surface of 1 x 1 meter is pressing a force of 10330 kg!
 On both sides!!
-Now if you can reduce the air pressure on top to for example: half, you will have 5165 kg of atmospheric lift!
+Now if you can reduce the air pressure on top to for example: half, you will have 5165 kg of atmospheric thrust!

 How to create low and high pressure

-When if you stand somewhere and then move to somewhere else, you leave a "void" (an emptiness) at your first position.
-Also did you push away all the air away from the second position.
+When if you stand somewhere and then move to somewhere else, two things happened.
+You leave a "void" (an emptiness) at your first position, and also did you push away all the air away from the second position.
 The ambient air, being a fluid under high pressure, moves away from where you are going and into the void you leave behind, at high speed.
 Every solid object does this to the ambient air when moving through it.

 This solid cube does so to.
 When it moves from position A to position B, air is pushed away from position B and air rushes into the void of position A. When moving the cube really fast; the air from position B explodes away, and the ambient air implodes into position A.

-This cube is only two steps away from a wing's airfoil, it does two things wrong: 1) It creates high pressure in front and low pressure behind, while the goal is; high under and low on top.
-It is not a good option to move the object downwards because you want the object to move upwards & forward really.
-Better is to move forward and leave a void behind on top (an airfoil does so).
+This cube is only two steps away from a wing's airfoil, it does two things wrong: 1) It creates high pressure in front and low pressure behind, while a wing's goal is; higher pressure under and lower pressure on top.
+It's not a good option to move the wing downwards because you want the wing to move forward.
+Better is to move forward and leave a void behind on top of the wing.
+That's how a wing's airfoil is shaped.

-2) The other thing that is going wrong here, are the sharp corners.
-Air does "not like" to make sharp turns, the inertia of its mass will resist and a lot of friction & turbulance will occur, thus a loss of energy and lift.
+2) The other thing that's going wrong here, are the sharp corners.
+Air does "not like" to make sharp turns, it would have to accelerate a lot for that.
+The air will resist and become turbulant.
 A wing's airfoil should have a shape that makes the air flow gently to were you want it to go.

 Communication speed of air

 The speed of "communication" between air atoms/molecules is very high: about 340 m/s (normal conditions at sea level).
-This is equal to the speed of sound, so when a pressure difference is created, the air "knows" where to accelerate to in "no" time (very little time).
-The weight of air is not very much: about 1,225 kg/m3, but the pressure is very high: about 1,033 kg/cm2, thus it is not hard to make air move away and a void is filled very fast.
-But the faster the speed difference between a solid object and the ambient air gets; the harder it becomes to fill the void, and the lower the air pressure becomes.
+This is equal to the speed of sound.
+When a pressure difference is created, the air "knows" where to accelerate to in very little time.
+The weight of air is not very much: about 1,225 kg/m3, but the pressure is very high: about 1,033 kg/cm2, thus it is not hard to make air move away from a solid object in (relative) motion, and a void is filled very fast.
+But the faster the speed between a solid object and the ambient air is, the harder it becomes to fill the void, and the lower the air pressure becomes there.
 When the relative speed becomes supersonic (faster than sound), the ambient air can't fill the void immediately, so a hole in the air appeares, for a little while, until it is imploded.
-In the opposite situation, the air pressure will rise more and more, up to the point where it can no longer flow, where its behavior becomes like a solid, solid gas.
+The opposite situation is in front of a wing, where the air pressure will rise more and more because it can't escape fast enough, up to the point where it can no longer flow, where its behavior becomes like a solid, solid gas.

 Maintaining low pressure.

-- As ambient air flows into an area of less pressure, this low pressure area disappears, therefore a void has to be created continuesly.
+- As ambient air flows into a void, this void disappears.
+To maintain an area of less pressure, a void has to be created continuesly.
+A waste of energy really.

-If in a huge wall a duckted-fan is mounted that accelerates air from zero ambient air speed to say 200 m/s, it is removing air from one side of the wall and adds this air to the other side.
+If in a huge wall a duckted-fan is mounted, it is removing air from one side of the wall and adding it to the other side.
 A huge amount of air on both sides is set in motion by this action.
 Not just the moved air, also all the surrounding air; tons of air.

 |